 Are Pescetarians Considered Vegetarian?

+No. A pescatarian is not a vegetarian or even a type of a vegetarian.
+There is much confusion over what a vegetarian is and isn't, but no definition of the term ever includes fish or seafood.
 To be 100% clear, a vegetarian diet excludes all animals; and fish are animals.
 Therefore, a diet that includes fish, or a person who consumes fish cannot be properly called a vegetarian.
 A pescatarian is NOT a vegetarian, and a vegetarian diet does not include fish.
 Period.

 Are Pescetarians the Same as Semi-Vegetarians or Flexitarians?